cellml/libcellml/docs/theory/theory_ode_solutions.rst

 Solving the model
 -----------------

-Now that we have a model, and we have ...
+Now that we have a model, and we have to solve it ...